Dominance and Submissiveness in Twins: The Pecking Order

 twin pecking order dominance and submissiveness in twins fb

 The boys were born at 36wks with only an ounce between them in weight and half an inch in length.
 This is rare… usually, one twin will naturally grow larger than the other, and with twins sharing a placenta this can lead to problems with Twin to Twin Transfusion Syndrome.
 As the boys continued to grow after birth they continued to amaze their pediatrician by remaining completely identical.
 By their three-month appointment, they were exactly, to the ounce and inch, the same size.
-Maybe it’s mysterious twin personality stuff, maybe it’s George’s love for carbs, but once we broke into solid food, George’s weight took the lead, and with it came his dominance.
+Maybe it’s mysterious twin stuff, maybe it’s George’s love for carbs, but once we broke into solid food, George’s weight took the lead, and with it came his dominance.

 Despite all the brotherly love/abuse, Arthur never retaliates.
 I’ve never once seen him do the same back, and never see the same bite marks on George.
 It seems they have worked it out between them… George is the boss, and occasionally he needs to remind his minion of his superior status.
 So, is dominance and submissiveness in twins order anything to worry about?